nbicocchi/learn-microservices/modules/software-architectures/slides/1 - Software architectures.md

 #### Scaling issues

-Different kind of scaling options are describable thanks to **The Scale Cube**:
+Different kind of scaling options are describable thanks to the **Scale Cube**:

 ![The Scale Cube](images/scale-cube.webp)